Ronald P. Rohner: Academic career

 After earning his Ph.D., Rohner accepted a faculty position at the University of Connecticut where he remains to this day as a professor emeritus.
-In the course of developing his research, he lived and worked in many nations, including India, the West Indies, Turkey, Morocco, several parts of Europe, and among the Kwakiutl Indians of British Columbia, Canada.
+In the course of developing his research, he lived and worked in many nations, including India, the West Indies, Turkey, Morocco, several parts of Europe, and among the Kwikwasut’inuxw and Haxwa’mis people (historically known as the Kwakiutl Indians) in British Columbia, Canada.
 He is a former president of the board of directors of Natchaug (Psychiatric) Hospital in Mansfield, CT, as well as a founder and past president of the Society for Cross-Cultural Research.
 Additionally, he was the founding president of the International Society for Interpersonal Acceptance-Rejection.
 He has served on the executive council of the International Association for Cross-Cultural Psychology, and on the board of directors of the Connecticut Association for the Prevention of Child Abuse and Neglect.
 From 1975 to 1977, he took a two-year leave-of-absence from the University of Connecticut to become professor of anthropology at the Catholic University of America, where he also served as a senior scientist in the Boys Town Center for the Study of Youth Development.